ReSpeak/tsclientlib/README.md

 git submodule update --init --recursive
 ```

-Build and run the example client
+## Build and run the example client

+You need to install rust (preferred installation method is [rustup](https://rustup.rs/)) for building these projects.

 ```
 cd tsproto